Home | Site Index | Disclaimer | Email Me!

 We also find this hilarious.
 If you try to visit www.harley-davidson-sucks.com, you will find it takes you right to the regular Harley-Davidson web site.
 It appears Harley-Davidson snapped up the web address before dissenters could.
 Hot damn!
 This domain name, harley-davidson-sucks.com, is owned by HD in Michigan.

-And, for your "material transformation of goods" lame excuse, we hereby create a new award called the PITOOYA, or the "Pulled IT Out Of Your Ass" phoney legal excuse award (pronounced pi_too_ya).
+And, for your "material transformation of goods" lame excuse, we hereby create a new award called the PITOOYA, or the "Pulled IT Out Of Your Ass" phony legal excuse award (pronounced puh_too_ya).
 Much like an Academy Award is called an Oscar, we're going to affectionately call this award a "Henslee".

 Rebuttals